Yan Gomes Preview, Player Props: Cubs vs. Pirates

 Yan Gomes At The Plate

-- In 33 games this season (37.9%), Gomes has picked up an RBI, and in 10 of those games (11.5%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 37.5% of his games this year, Gomes has picked up at least one RBI.
+In 10 of those games (11.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 31 games this year (35.6%), including multiple runs in five games.
+- In 31 of 88 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.